globalprofessionalsearch/popov/README.md

 Nested objects are fairly straight forward, but sometimes you need objects from another pool, and you shouldn't trigger creating new ones.
 For example, suppose we want all of our users to be in a group, but we don't want to create a new group for every user.
 To do this, we use the factory to add a reference.
 A reference is really the same thing as an attribute, but the factory resolves it *after* all pools have been initialized.
 This allows you to fetch reference objects from other pools, including circular dependencies, without risking infinite loops.

-To add a reference to an object in another pool, we'll just use the factory facade wrap the action in a callable:
+To add a reference to an object in another pool, we'll just use the factory facade to wrap the action in a closure:

 ```php
 <?php